DMinerME/Miners_Rule/README.md

 ![EEG Band Discovery](/assets/Hardware_Containers.jpg)

 ####   Inspection Fixtures -
 While working at Central Valley Machine Inc., I designed fixtures to streamline inspection processes, particularly for high-quantity parts and those with challenging angles.
-One fixture, pictured below, only took about one hour to design, yet reduced the inspection time by nearly 2000%.
+One fixture, pictured below, only took a couple of hours to design, yet reduced the inspection time by nearly 2000%.
 This fixture allowed the user to inspect up to 20 parts at a time on the Keyence, a process that previously had to be done one part at a time.
 This is one of many fixtures I created to improve the speed and accuracy of inspection processes.

 ![EEG Band Discovery](/assets/Keyence_Fixture.jpg)